qudent/qudent/README.md

 maybe in progress: applications of that duality (with [Alexander Belov](http://home.lu.lv/~belovs/)), ETA???
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... a data structure that improves upon PDF-from-LaTeX in capturing mathematical writing - mock-up and more details on request.
+- 💞️ I’m looking to collaborate on ...
+    - a data structure that improves upon PDF-from-LaTeX in capturing mathematical writing - mock-up and more details on request.

-Or, maybe, whatever interests you!
+    - Or, maybe, whatever interests you!
 - 📫 How to reach me ...
-Drop me a line in the live chat on my [blog](https://qudent.github.io), write to fi1w+qudent@outlook.com.
+The live chat on my [blog](https://qudent.github.io), fi1w+qudent@outlook.com.